Zoya Shabarova: Personal life

-Zoe Rumyantseva married Yuri Sergeevich Shabarov (1919-2005) in 1950.
+Zoya Rumyantseva married Yuri Sergeevich Shabarov (1919-2005) in 1950.
 Shabarov was a famous chemist and a professor of the Chemistry Department of Moscow State University.
 They had a son, Alexey Yuryevich Shabarov, in 1953.
 He graduated from Moscow State University, Candidate of Physical and Mathematical Sciences.
 He worked at the on Computational Mathematics and Cybernetics Department of Moscow State University, and later became an employee of Research Institute of Technical Physics and Automation.

-Shabarova was keen on physical and chemical biology and bioorganic chemistry.
-In addition to conducting research Zoe Alekseevna loved skiing and fishing with her family.